-- In lab 1B, we learned that we can facet (or split) our data based on a categorical variable. - Use the dotPlot() function to create a dotPlot of the amount of sugar in our food data. - The code to create a dotPlot is exactly like you'd use to make a histogram. - Make sure to use a capital P in dotPlot. - Split the dotPlot in two by faceting on our observations' salty/sweet variable. - Describe how R decides which observations go into the left or right plot. - What does each dot in the plot represent?
+- In lab 1B, we learned that we can facet (or split) our data based on a categorical variable. - Split the dotPlot displaying the distribution of grams of sugar in two, by faceting on our observations' salty_sweet variable. - Describe how R decides which observations go into the left or right plot. - What does each dot in the plot represent?